- Case Studies

-an absolute truth, Apostle (Christian), Christ, Crucifixion of Jesus, God, Gospel of Matthew, Holy Spirit, Jesus, Kingship and kingdom of God, knowledge of the truth, the revelation of the truth, What is truth,
+an absolute truth, Apostle (Christian), Christ, Crucifixion of Jesus, God, Gospel of Matthew, Holy Spirit, Jesus, Kingship and kingdom of God, knowledge of the truth, reason why we live, the revelation of the truth, What is truth,

 “And you shall know the truth, and the truth shall make you free.”
 (John 8:32)

 The truth can cause an impact that is either positive or negative.
 Sometimes the revelation of the truth is unpleasant, but it must be revealed.